JuliaData/CSV.jl/README.md

 There are several other packages for reading CSV files in Julia, which may suit your needs better:

-* The standard library contains [DelimitedFiles.jl](https://docs.julialang.org/en/v1/stdlib/DelimitedFiles/).
+* The standard library contains [DelimitedFiles.jl](https://docs.julialang.org/en/v1/stdlib/DelimitedFiles/), at least until Julia 1.8.
   This returns a `Matrix` rather than a [Tables.jl](https://github.com/JuliaData/Tables.jl)-style container, thus works best for files of homogenous element type.
   On large files, CSV.jl will be much faster.